 cb.conjunction() - Express multiple conditions by chaining

-findAll(spec, pageable)works seamlessly with pagination
+findAll(spec, pageable)works with pagination out of the box